gradle-dependency-analyze/gradle-dependency-analyze/README.md

 For more practical examples, see the [plugin source](https://github.com/wfhartford/gradle-dependency-analyze/blob/master/src/main/groovy/ca/cutterslade/gradle/analyze/AnalyzeDependenciesPlugin.groovy).

+# Version 1.5
+Version 1.5 of this plugin adds built in support for the `java-test-fixtures` plugin.
+Additionally, the plugin was extended to automatically detect custom source sets and provides dedicated tasks for each of them.

 # Version 1.4
 Version 1.4 of this plugin adds built in support for the `java-library` plugin, which has been the recommended default for quite a while.
 Previously tasks had to be customised to analyze the correct configurations.